v1s1t0r1sh/rubberDuckyPayloads/CONTRIBUTE.md

  * Description: a description of what it does
  * Compatibility: with wich OS is the payload compatible (and if it uses an app what version of that app)
  * Variables for integration with what you want: how can someone change things so thay use this with what they want (for example if you make smth that changes the wallpaper how can they use their own wallpaper instead of the one you hardcoded) this thing can be also mentioned in the comments (see: https://github.com/v1s1t0r1sh/rubberDuckyPayloads/tree/master/talker)
+ * If for your payload to run it needs something than just the DigiSpark and a target PC for the payload mention it here (see: https://github.com/v1s1t0r1sh/rubberDuckyPayloads/tree/master/__c0rn3lPlague2)

 Thanks for any contribution you make! :)